-A quick sauce made with 4 ingredients that is full of flavour and honestly one of the greatest sauces you'll ever try.
+A quick ginger scallion sauce made in 5 minutes with 4 ingredients that is full of flavor and honestly one of the greatest sauces you'll ever try.

-It's salty, gingery, oniony and delicious.
-What's odd is I was not really a fan of ginger but I don’t know what it is but this sauce transforms everything to be delicious.
+I put this stuff on everything, especially plain rice.
+It's salty, gingery, onion, and delicious.
+What's odd is I was not really a fan of ginger but the ginger melds into the green onions so well that it transforms the sauce to an explosion of flavor.
 I'm serious!

 This sauce is very simple to make and literally takes 5 minutes.